 Where there has been discrimination or an impairment of the employee’s dignity, there are no such limits as to the amount of compensation a court can award.
 If there has been unfair discrimination, the courts may even award punitive and non-pecuniary damages.
 Human Dignity has always been a consideration for the various Discrimination tribunals and commissions both federally and state based

 I hope “Unfair Dismissal Compensation, Consideration Human Dignity” was informative for you.
 We are A Whole New Approach P/L, we are not lawyers, but the nations leading workplace advisors, leaders in workplace community conversation.
-As you can see from our blogging we are very active participants in the are of workplace law, our skills, experience and advice is current and first class.
+As you can see from our blogging we are very active participants in the are of workplace issues, our skills, experience and advice is current and first class.
 Any matters relating to Fair work Australia and the Fair work Commission, we are for you.
 Unfair dismissals, redundancies, forced to resign, casual employment , workers rights, whatever.

 We work in all states.
 Vic, NSW, Qld, SA, WA, Tas, NT